soc-ucsd/mixed-traffic/docs/structured_optimal_control.md

 CR = 5;
 ```

-Experiment parameter setting.
+Experiment parameter setting:

 N indicate the total number of vehicle in the experiment.
+V_star indicate the equilibrium velocity.

 ```matlab
 N = 20;